mattepal/FondamentiDiInformatica_I/README.md

 # Usage
 Just have a look if you have trouble solving any practice exam or check out my personal solution to the problem.

+# file c
+The C files are in the branch named save.